selmain/stat2120-cheat-sheet/2120pythoncs.md

 ### Random Numbers

 #### Set Seed
-You may wish to set a certain seed in order to have replicable results.
+You may wish to set a certain seed in order to have replicable results when generating random numbers.
 ```python
 random.seed(seed)
 ```